 CRS 42-4-1606 is the Colorado law that requires drivers involved in accidents that caused property damage or bodily injury to file an accident report right away.
-Failure to file an accident report is a class 2 misdemeanor traffic offense, carrying 10 to 90 days in jail, and/or $150 to $300 in fines.
+Failure to report an accident is a class 2 misdemeanor traffic offense punishable by 10 to 90 days in jail, and/or $150 to $300 in fines.

 In this article, our Denver Colorado criminal defense attorneys discuss: